 It comes as no surprise that we use the backtesting engine from TuringTrader.org.
 Unlike many commercial backtesters, we designed the TuringTrader engine with portfolio-level simulations in mind, which makes it an ideal framework for our portfolios on TuringTrader.com.

 TuringTrader.org is an open-source project.
 You can download and use it as you see fit and free of charge.
 Even better, you can download the source code, analyze how it works, and adapt it to your application.
 However, the license terms require any derivative work also to be open-sourced.
 TuringTrader.org uses the GNU Affero General Public License, which includes running derivative work on a server in its definition of software distribution.

 TuringTrader.com uses the exact same backtesting engine.
 There are no hidden features we use that aren't also available to you.
 However, TuringTrader.com uses custom report templates to implement some of the site's features.

 Data Feeds and Proxies

 Without proper data, any backtest is bound to fail.
 We receive most of our data from Norgate, an Australian provider of high-quality daily data.
 We collect these data after the markets closed and are dependent on Norgate's update schedule.
 To provide you with updated portfolio allocations as early as possible, we can't wait for all data to be final.
-Instead, we use the Interim 2 release for U.S. equities and U.S. indices, and the Final release for economic and world indices.
+Instead, we use the Interim 2 release for U.S. equities and U.S. indices, and the Final release for economic data and world indices.